hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 Compiling software
 ------------------

-Compared to the SkyLake and CascadeLake CPUs on Genius, the wICE nodes feature more recent CPU models such as Intel IceLake, Intel Sapphire Rapids and AMD Genoa.
+The wICE nodes feature a range of CPU generations, from older SkyLake and CascadeLake models to more recent Intel IceLake, Intel Sapphire Rapids and AMD Genoa processors.
 While architectural differences between SkyLake and CascadeLake CPUs can be neglected, the differences with newer CPU models are more substantial.
 When it comes to GPUs there are also significant differences in the capabilities of P100, V100, A100 and H100 GPUs.